signorpipo/wle-consolevr/README.md

   - Show and hide the Console VR
   - Get a pulse notification on your gamepad when a new message is received
   - Choose your handedness
+  - Use it with hand tracking
+  - Pin the console
   - Be marvelous